-Counseling Licensure Requirements in Alabama
+Counseling Licensing Requirements in Alabama

-Alabama has two levels of counseling license: associate licensed counselor and licensed professional counselor (LPC).
+Alabama lists two levels of counseling licensure: associate licensed counselor and licensed professional counselor (LPC).
 If you fulfill initial licensing requirements in Alabama, you will practice as an associate (ALC) before attaining status as a licensed professional counselor.
-If you are licensed in another state, you may apply for licensure through endorsement.
+If you hold licensure from another state, you may apply for a licensure through endorsement.
 The information below serves as a guide to counseling licensure in Alabama.

-Antioch University offers a new Online MA in Clinical Mental Health Counseling program that is in the CACREP accreditation process and mirrors the CACREP-accredited program delivered on campus.
-Specializations in: Substance Abuse and Addictions Counseling (SAAC) and Counseling Military Service Personnel and their Families (MSPF).
-Antioch is a private, not-for-profit university. (*This program is NOT available to students in CA, IL, IA, KS, MO, NH, ND)
+Antioch University offers a new online MA in clinical mental health counseling program currently in the CACREP-accreditation process which mirrors the CACREP-accredited program delivered on campus.
+Specializations include: substance abuse and addictions counseling (SAAC) and counseling military service personnel and their families (MSPF).
+Antioch is a private, nonprofit university (unavailable to students in CA, IL, IA, KS, MO, NH, and ND).

 The Alabama Board will ask you to document coursework in the following content areas when you apply:

-- research and evaluation
+- Research and Evaluation

-- appraisal of individuals
+- Appraisal of Individuals

 Visit the Alabama Board of Examiners in Counseling (ABEC) website to find the ALC and LPC application forms.
 You will submit your ALC application with a $200 fee.
 Later you will pay a separate licensing fee.

 Establishing Academic Eligibility